falguni-builds/OIBSIP/WebDev-L1-LandingPage/README.md

-# CoffeeCove - Café Landing Page
+# CoffeeCove - Shop Landing Page

 A warm and modern café landing page created for **CoffeeCove**, a cozy coffee shop offering premium coffee, handcrafted beverages, and delicious desserts.
 The website provides visitors with information about the café, menu, customer reviews, and contact details through a simple and attractive interface.